-A sleek skyscraper by the water, IFC is one of the most visually spectacular shopping destinations in town.
-With a spacious interior and plethora of shops, this central-based shopping mall offers both luxury and privacy.
-Head for IFC for a wide selection of the trendiest merchandise from the world’s foremost designers.
+A sleek skyscraper by the water, IFC is a visually spectacular shopping destinations in town with a wide selection of the trendy merchandise from designers around the world.

 8 Finance Street, Central, Hong Kong

-Located in Hong Kong’s shopping heartland of Causeway Bay, Time Square offers the most cutting-edge fashion and lifestyle merchandise.
-With 230 stores ranging from contemporary fashion brands to ultra-luxurious houses including Chanel, Louis Vuitton, and Saint Laurent.
+Located in Hong Kong’s shopping heartland of Causeway Bay, Time Square offers cutting-edge fashion and lifestyle merchandise.
 Shopping in this mall is also an indisputable delight for the myriad of dining venues available.
-From upscale Asian restaurants to Western-style diners, Time Square satisfies diverse taste buds with an inviting and cozy atmosphere.
+From Asian restaurants to Western-style diners, Time Square satisfies diverse taste buds with an inviting and cozy atmosphere.

 1 Matheson Street, Causeway Bay, Hong Kong

 Out with the new and in with the old.
 For there is no better place to shop for art and handicrafts in Hong Kong than Hollywood Road.
 The long winding street adorned by antique stores offers all manner of furniture, porcelain, and handicrafts.
-With an artistic and serene ambience rarely found in contemporary shopping districts in Hong Kong, Hollywood Road is one of the top choices in visitors’ itineraries.
+With an artistic and serene ambience rarely found in contemporary shopping districts in Hong Kong, Hollywood Road is always the choice in visitors’ itineraries.